Gene flow

 There are a number of factors that affect the rate of gene flow between different populations.
-Gene flow is expected to be lower in species that have low dispersal or mobility, that occur in fragmented habitats, where there is long distances between populations, and when there are small population sizes.
+Gene flow is expected to be lower in species that have low dispersal or mobility, that occur in fragmented habitats, where there are long distances between populations, and when there are small population sizes.
 Mobility plays an important role in dispersal rate, as highly mobile individuals tend to have greater movement prospects.
 Although animals are thought to be more mobile than plants, pollen and seeds may be carried great distances by animals, water or wind.
 When gene flow is impeded, there can be an increase in inbreeding, measured by the inbreeding coefficient (F) within a population.
 For example, many island populations have low rates of gene flow due to geographic isolation and small population sizes.
 The Black Footed Rock Wallaby has several inbred populations that live on various islands off the coast of Australia.
 The population is so strongly isolated that lack of gene flow has led to high rates of inbreeding.